Blog Home

 However, Showit’s mobile design features take the cake here – because you can separately format items so that they look different on desktop and mobile screens.

-You can also turn design elements on and off on desktop and mobile separately.
-If you have an image on your desktop site that takes up too much room on a smaller screen, you can simply toggle it off and hide it on mobile.
+My favorite example: In Showit, you can also turn design elements on and off on desktop and mobile separately.
+If you have an image on your desktop site that takes up too much room on a smaller screen, you can simply toggle it off and hide it on mobile with ONE CLICK.

 Showit vs. Squarespace: Integrations

-It’s worth assessing your business structure and how you actually use features, though – because Squarespace is probably adequate for very very (very. very.) basic email list building, but a dedicated email platform like Flodesk or Kit (formerly Convertkit) is more capable – meaning you'd probably end up with a service like this regardless of where you start your site.
+Built-in Squarespace integrations are probably adequate for very very very basic email list building, but a dedicated email platform like Flodesk or Kit (formerly Convertkit) is more capable – meaning you'd probably end up with a service like this regardless of where you start your site.

-And while it doesn’t have e-commerce built-in, there are a lot of options to sell through your website (Like Thrivecart or a checkout link using your email provider) that will work well if you just have a few products to sell.
-For example, I sell all of my website templates through Thrivecart and have them listed on my Showit website.
+And while it doesn’t have e-commerce built-in, there are a lot of options to sell through your Showit website (Like Thrivecart or a checkout link using your email provider) that will work well if you just have a few products to sell.

 Showit vs. Squarespace: Blogging